How does one teach children to read music on a staff?

 And is stretching down with this one.

 This activity is from the Musicolor Method™ online training.
 The course offers comprehensive lesson plans, activities and professional development for music teachers, especially those working with young children.
-To register for the course, please click here.
+Learn more here.

 Author: Andrew Ingkavet